MarkyMark1000/AWS_Django_MultiProject/2_BasicLogin/README.md

 Do not setup a deployment yet, but call your service something like this:

-> django-sendemail
+> django-basiclogin

 We are going to set this up using 'My Local Machine' and there are some advanced instructions on lightsail about how to do this.

-Get the domain from lightsail and update the ALLOWED_HOSTS in the settings.py file of the sendemail project.
+Get the domain from lightsail and update the ALLOWED_HOSTS in the settings.py file of the basiclogin project.
 It should look something like this:

-> "django-sendemail.6hbnjaadkuqb2.eu-west-1.cs.amazonlightsail.com"
+> "django-basiclogin.6hbnjaadkuqb2.eu-west-1.cs.amazonlightsail.com"

 You need to create a docker image and test it as mentioned previously.

 ```
-docker build -t mjw/sendemail .
+docker build -t mjw/basiclogin .
 ```
 ```
-docker run -e DJANGO_DEBUG='False' -p 8080:8080 mjw/sendemail
+docker run -e DJANGO_DEBUG='False' -p 8080:8080 mjw/basiclogin
 ```

 Use the following command to get the REPOSITORY and TAG for the docker image that you just created: